Module: command_rewrite

 Intercept the

-issued command string
+issued command stringpackets. -

 Apply the defined rewrite rules to

-the command string
+the command stringin top-down order.

-occurs at the very beginning of the command lifecycle.
+NOTE: The command_rewrite occurs at the very beginning of the command lifecycle.

-You will not receive command suggestions
+You will not receive command suggestions or command exceptions at this stage.

 The rewrite rules are applied directly to the raw command string.